 Normally a wooden sideboard is not considered to be a throwing obstacle, but in some cases it is.

 Moving the circle away from a throwing obstacle is something that should be done before the jack is thrown.
-That means that if one of your team’s players is a squat pointer or in a wheelchair, and you’re concerned about the wooden surround, don’t hesitate— SPEAK UP!
+That means that if one of your team’s players is a squat pointer, or plays from a wheelchair, and you’re concerned about the wooden surround, don’t hesitate— SPEAK UP!
 Don’t wait until after the jack has been thrown to voice your concerns, because by then it is too late.

 See also our post on What is an obstacle?